-This Severance Policy is established in compliance with OMB Uniform Guidance, Subpart E 200.431 (i) (1) allows severance compensations to employees, in addition to regular salaries and wages, when involuntarily separation occur through no fault of the employee due to but not limited to, reduction-inforce due to reorganization, lay-off, dissolution of divisions, or any other action by the agency which results in affected positions being severed from service.
+Per OMB Uniform Guidance, Subpart E 200.431 (i) (1) allows severance compensations to employees, in addition to regular salaries and wages, when involuntarily separation occur through no fault of the employee due to but not limited to, reduction-in-force due to reorganization, lay-off, dissolution of divisions, or any other action by the agency which results in affected positions being severed from service.

-In order to qualify for severance compensation, an employee needs to have permanent status, a minimum of 12 consecutive months of service, and must have been involuntarily separated from their position due to reasons other than inefficiency (e.g., unsatisfactory performance or misconduct), as determined by the Board Executive Committee.
+To be eligible for severance pay, an employee must be permanent, have at least 12 months of continuous service, and be involuntarily separated for reasons other than inefficiency (e.g., unacceptable performance or conduct).